University of FloridaSolutions for Your Life

 Introduction

-The schoepfia fruit fly, Anastrepha interrupta Stone, is native to southern Florida and one of six Anastrepha species which occur in or have been established in Florida at some time.
-The species was described from southern Florida (Stone 1942) and is thus far known only from coastal counties of south-central Florida to Key West.
-The schoepfia fruit fly has not been found on any economic fruits and is only known to feed on fruit of Schoepfia chrysophylloides (A. Rich.)
-Planch.
-(Olacaceae) (Weems 1967).
+The schoepfia fruit fly, Anastrepha interrupta Stone, is native to southern Florida and is one of six Anastrepha species which occur in, or have been established in, Florida at some time.
+This species was described from southern Florida (Stone 1942) and is thus far known only from coastal counties of south-central Florida to Key West.
+The schoepfia fruit fly is only known to feed on fruit of the flowering plant Schoepfia chrysophylloides (Weems 1967).

 Distribution